On the average number of cycles in conjugacy class products: Introduction

 that is,

 and its cycle type is $\alpha \cup \beta$, where $\alpha \cup \beta$ is the partition of $2n$ with parts in $\alpha$ or $\beta$.
 The permutation $R$, also called the \emph{rotation scheme}, encodes an embedding of the bipartite graph $G$; when drawn on an orientable surface, the cycles of $R$ give the local clockwise order in which the darts appear at each vertex.
-Together $m_\pi = (D, R, E(\pi))$ can be visualized as a 2-cell embedding of a graph on an orientable surface\footnote{A \emph{2-cell embedding} of a graph on an orientable surface is an embedding of a graph on a surface such that edges do not cross, and the removal of the graph from the surface leaves connected components each homeomorphic to a disc. }; see Figure \ref{fig:mapproduct}.
+Thus the map $m_\pi = (D, R, E(\pi))$ is abstractly defined via \eqref{eq:defst}, \eqref{eq:defepi} and \eqref{eq:defrot}, but it can be visualized as a graph embedded on a surface.
+In fact, the rotation and edge schemes uniquely determine a \emph{2-cell embedding} of the graph on some orientable surface\footnote{A \emph{2-cell embedding} of a connected graph on an orientable surface is an embedding of a graph on a surface such that edges do not cross, and the removal of the graph from the surface leaves connected components each homeomorphic to a disc.
+When the permutations $R$ and $E(\pi)$ generate an intransitive subgroup of $\Sym_D$, the associated graph is disconnected.
+In that case, we take each connected component, each of which corresponds to an orbit of the action of the group generated by $R$ and $E(\pi)$ on $D$, and we embed each component as a 2-cell embedding on a suitable orientable surface. }.
+Thus the faces (and genus via Euler's characteristic formula) of the embedding are completely determined by the rotation and edge schemes.
+The correspondence between maps and graphs embedded on surfaces is expounded in Cori and Machi \cite[Section 1]{cori1992maps} and Tutte \cite{mapstutte}\footnote{Both \cite{mapstutte} and \cite{cori1992maps} consider the action on darts in the order $E(\pi)$ and then $R$, opposite to our convention.
+This produces the obvious modification to how faces are traversed by $R$ and $E(\pi)$.
+In \cite{mapstutte}, the author calls maps whose underlying graphs are not connected \emph{premaps}.}.
+In light of this correspondence, we define the \emph{vertices, edges} and \emph{faces} of the map $m_\pi$ to be the vertices, edges and faces, respectively, of the associated embedded graph.